top of page

 The RISE Awards are being held on 6th November at London’s Grand Connaught Rooms, to celebrate the best startups and scaleups in the sustainability space.
 Entries are closing on 31st of August.
 Submit your entry now to get your company in front of an esteemed panel of judges and a room full of investors.

-McKiernan has spent his career in IT, where efficiency has been the guiding principle, with his passion for sustainability initially a personal pursuit.
+Thom has spent his career in IT, where efficiency has been the guiding principle, with his passion for sustainability initially a personal pursuit.
 “I’d tried just about everything on the sustainability bingo card at home,” he says.
 The turning point came when he encountered Microsoft’s carbon-accounting tool.
 “That was when the penny dropped.
 I realised I could bring my personal passions into my work, helping customers focus on sustainability through business improvement and digital transformation.”

 Microsoft's Sustainability Manager is a comprehensive platform that unifies and automates sustainability data across emissions, water, waste, and ESG metrics.
-According to McKiernan, it helps organisations break down data silos, streamline reporting, and gain real-time insights into their environmental impact via dashboards, compliance tools, and goal-tracking features.
+According to Thom, it helps organisations break down data silos, streamline reporting, and gain real-time insights into their environmental impact via dashboards, compliance tools, and goal-tracking features.

-McKiernan notes the influence Microsoft's sustainability efforts have in influencing change beyond their own company.
+Thom notes the influence Microsoft's sustainability efforts have in influencing change beyond their own company.
 “I might work with 50 customers in the UK,” he explains.
 “If something works for them, I can replicate it across industries and countries.
 That reach means we can influence not just businesses but policy too.”

 The AI equation

-For McKiernan, AI is central to sustainability.
+For Thom, AI is central to sustainability.
 “It is essential for tackling the big problems if we want a sustainable future,” he argues.
 From alternative protein development to fertiliser efficiency and traffic optimisation, its potential is huge.

-Critics point to the carbon footprint of large AI models, but McKiernan is optimistic.
+Critics point to the carbon footprint of large AI models, but Thom is optimistic.
 “Hardware efficiency improves every year.
 Customers are asking tougher questions, and that pressure is driving greener innovation.
 The opportunity is to use AI to remove inefficiencies at scale.”

 To address this, ‘puffin detectors’, a network of cameras and sensors trained with an image recognition model, were installed on cliff tops, to monitor the birds without disturbing them.
 The data was transmitted to the cloud, enabling real-time analysis of puffin behaviour during turbine construction and operation.
 Overall, the technology assuaged residents’ concerns, and engineers adjusted designs in line with the puffins’ habits, ensuring development proceeded without harming the local ecosystem.
 By bridging technology and ecology, Puffin Watch demonstrated the expanding scope of digital solutions to support sustainable development, advancing critical infrastructure while safeguarding local ecosystems.